rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

    cd ~/sikulix-scripts
    </pre>

-   The SikuliX IDE saves scripts with the file extension ".sikuli".
+   Into this folder the SikuliX IDE saves scripts with the file extension ".sikuli".

    <a name="SikulixIDE"></a>

-0. Invoke the SikuliX IDE app in Applications folder.
+0. Open the SikuliX IDE app from the Applications folder.

    ![sikulix starting popup 198x154](https://cloud.githubusercontent.com/assets/300046/24074982/a021e3cc-0be9-11e7-84cc-c0d2b8a95bc7.png)